 SCRIPTED CONVERSATION GENERATOR

 Scripted Conversation Generator helps create engaging dialogues for language learners.
 Need inspiration or more information?
-Make sure to read How to Use the Generator below to make the most of it.
+Make sure to read How to Use the tool below to make the most of it.

 How to Use the Generator

-I’ve created this Generator to help come up with scripted conversations that can be further improved, used in the classroom as is or turned into multimodal activities.
-The Generator will assist you in generating draft conversations, but it’s up to you to transform them into impactful activities for your learners.
-Below, I’ve provided a few tips on how to make the most of the Generator.
+I’ve created this tool to help come up with scripted conversations that can be further improved, used in the classroom as is or turned into multimodal activities.
+The tool will assist you in generating draft conversations, but it’s up to you to transform them into impactful activities for your learners.
+Below, I’ve provided a few tips on how to make the most of the tool.

 • Start with your Learning Objective, e.g. Making suggestions.